What’s in this article

 Payment by Disposer

-The disposer is then required to pay the balance of RPGT within 30 days from the date of asset notice.
+The disposer is then required to pay the balance of RPGT within 30 days from the date of the asset notice.

 In certain transactions, the disposal price may be regarded as equal to its acquisition price.
 Those transactions include the following: